yui/yui3/src/yui/README.md

 * Sparse arrays are now handled correctly in the non-native fallback implementations of `Y.Array.each`, `Y.Array.hash`, and `Y.Array.some`.
   [Ticket #2530376]
+* Added async:true support to Get, to dispatch scripts/link nodes in parallel.
+  NOTE: Order of execution is not guaranteed (it's not required for the YUI Module use case, for which this feature was introduced - to improve performance). onSuccess is called once, after all files are loaded.
+* Added onProgress callback support to Get, which is useful when dispatching multiple scripts using the [] syntax. onProgress is called when each script is done loading.

 ### 3.3.0